LucaSlade/ME405-Romulus/README.md

 ## **Control Algorithms**
  - **Line Following**: Uses PID control to adjust motor speed based on sensor input.
- - **Heading Control**: IMU data is used to correct drift and maintain heading.
+ - **Heading Control**: IMU data is used to correct drift and maintain heading while spinning in place.
  - **Stright Drive**: Incorporates PID control to maintain a given direction and adjust accordingly while driving.

 ## **FSM Navigation Design**